If you are pursuing an advanced nursing career and have a passion for mental health, you might consider becoming a psychiatric nurse practitioner.

 Accreditation

-Choosing the right academic program involves a lot of factors, such as the accreditation status of your school.
+Choosing the right academic NP program involves a lot of factors, such as the accreditation status of your school.
 It’s strategic to attend a school that holds regional accreditation.
 Regional accrediting bodies are especially thorough when evaluating academic programs, which helps ensure that you receive a high-quality education.

 Psychiatric Nurse Practitioner Licensure and Certifications